The thought of having a brain tumour can be very worrying, but ignoring warning signs is never a good idea.

 Benign brain tumours are those that are not cancerous.
 Brain tumours that are cancerous are known as malignant.
 These tumours are usually the most dangerous.

 The chances of being able to remove a brain tumour successfully tend to depend on what type it is, and where in the brain it is located.

 Benign brain tumours

 These include Meningiomas, which are quite common.
 This type of tumour is usually slow growing and benign.
 They tend to start growing in the meninges, the tissue covering your brain and spinal cord.

-Acoustic neuroma is a tumour of the hearing nerve, and is quite rare – only five percent of brain tumours are acoustic neuromas.
+Acoustic neuroma is a benign (non-cancerous) tumour of the hearing nerve, and is quite rare – only five percent of brain tumours are acoustic neuromas.

-Haemangioblastomas originate in the cells lining our blood vessels.
+Haemangioblastomas are benign tumours that originate in the cells lining our blood vessels.
 They can usually be removed with surgery.